 - Lake Capital Partners LP and Lake Capital Management LLC are members of HCG Holdings LLC and collectively have investment and voting control over the shares of our common stock held by HCG Holdings LLC.
-Lake Capital Investment Partners LP is the sole general partner of Lake Capital Partners LP.
+Lake Capital Investment Partners LP is the sole general partner of Lake Capital Partners LP and Lake Partners LLC is the sole general partner of Lake Capital Investment Partners LP.
 Terence M. Graunke and Paul G. Yovovich are the members and managers of Lake Partners LLC as well as members of an investment committee of Lake Capital Investment Partners LP and, in such roles, these individuals have investment and voting control over, and may be deemed to be the beneficial owners of, the shares ultimately controlled by Lake Capital Investment Partners LP.
 Mr. Graunke is also the controlling member of Lake Capital Management LLC and, pursuant to the Lake Capital Management LLC operating agreement, has investment and voting control over, and may be deemed to be the beneficial owner of, the shares controlled by that entity.
 Each of Lake Capital Partners LP, Lake Capital Investment Partners LP, Lake Partners LLC, Lake Capital Management LLC, Mr. Graunke and Mr. Yovovich disclaim beneficial ownership of the shares of common stock owned by HCG Holdings LLC.
 If the underwriters' over-allotment option is exercised in full, HCG Holdings LLC will sell an additional 600,000 shares.
-Immediately following the offering and assuming the exercise of the overallotment in full, HCG Holdings LLC will own 4,264,576 shares, or % of the total number of - Includes 10,869 shares issuable upon exercise of options that are exercisable currently or within 60 days of August 15, 2005 and 198,000 shares of unvested restricted common stock.
+Immediately following the offering and assuming the exercise of the overallotment in full, HCG Holdings LLC will own 4,264,576 shares, or 23.9% of the total number of - outstanding shares.
+Includes 10,869 shares issuable upon exercise of options that are exercisable currently or within 60 days of December 31, 2005 and 158,325 shares of unvested restricted common stock.
 Also includes 521,740 shares held in trust for Mr. Holdren's wife and children as to which he disclaims beneficial ownership.
-Excludes shares to be received from HCG Holdings LLC in redemption of the 1.7% of the outstanding common interests in HCG Holdings LLC. - Includes 57,069 shares issuable upon exercise of options that are exercisable currently or within 60 days of August 15, 2005.
-Also includes 52,200 shares of unvested restricted common stock.
-Does not include any shares in respect of Mr. Massaro's ownership of 0.17% of the outstanding common interests in HCG Holdings LLC. - Includes 22,282 shares issuable upon exercise of option that are exercisable currently or within 60 days of August 15, 2005.
-Also includes 25,000 shares of unvested restricted common stock.
+Excludes 149,347 shares to be received from HCG Holdings LLC in redemption of the 1.7% of the outstanding common interests in HCG Holdings LLC. - Includes 65,220 shares issuable upon exercise of options that are exercisable currently or within 60 days of December 31, 2005.
+Also includes 44,050 shares of unvested restricted common stock.
+Does not - include any shares in respect of Mr. Massaro's ownership of 0.17% of the outstanding common interests in HCG Holdings LLC.
+Includes 18,477 shares issuable upon exercise of options that are exercisable currently or within 60 days of December 31, 2005.
+Also includes 18,375 shares of unvested restricted common stock.
+Does not include any shares in respect of Mr. Broadhurst's ownership of 0.09% of the outstanding common interests in HCG Holdings LLC.
+(5) - Includes 22,282 shares issuable upon exercise of option that are exercisable currently or within 60 days of December 31, 2005.
+Also includes 22,275 shares of unvested restricted common stock.
 Does not include any shares in respect of Mr. Burge's ownership of 0.09% of the outstanding common interests in HCG Holdings LLC.